How Asset Tracking Helps Facility Managers in 2013 Acquisition Plans

 The Equipment Leasing and Finance Association (ELFA) recently released a report that outlines the top 10 equipment acquisition trends for 2013, including an uptick in investments during the second half of 2013 and the use of financing options, which were extended through 2013.
 Facilities managers can use technology tools such as asset tracking software and facility maintenance software to determine if they will follow the course of these projections

-Aging devices and new technological innovations are factors that will influence companies' choices, ELFA adds.
-FMs can instruct decision makers about the condition of existing assets based on data from their facility maintenance software.
+Aging devices and new technological innovations are factors that will influence companies’ choices, ELFA adds.
+Facility managers can instruct decision makers about the condition of existing assets based on data from their facility maintenance software.
 These cloud-based applications show work orders that have been submitted, completed repairs and reports of regular maintenance performed.
-By tracking this history, FMs can identify which equipment is nearing the end of its life and develop plans to invest in replacements.
+By tracking this history, facility managers can identify which equipment is nearing the end of its life and develop plans to invest in replacements.

 These technology tools need not be stand-alone systems.
-Integrated Workplace Management Systems allow users to manage a broad scope of facility operations in a single platform providing FMs greater control.
+Integrated Workplace Management Systems allow users to manage a broad scope of facility management in a single platform providing facility managers greater control.